Igor-Shishkin/CRM-system/README.md

-# Welcome to my final java course project.
+# Welcome to my graduation java course project.

 ### To get acquainted with the capabilities of the application, you can watch this video: https://youtu.be/bUJOEkyztsk